2025 AGM - Agenda Item (e) Fixing of membership fees

 Fixing of Membership fees - Supporting Statement

-• In the past 5 years the cost of insurance has continued to shoot up, rising by a staggering 191%, or almost £100,000, meaning the cost per member has increased from £2.97 to £8.23.
-Expressed another way the cost of insurance as a % of our total outgoings has risen from 8% to 18% & after staff costs it is now our largest expense.
+The cost of insurance has continued to shoot up, rising by a staggering 191%, or almost £100,000, meaning the cost per member has increased from £2.97 to £8.23.
+Expressed another way the cost of insurance as a % of our total outgoings has risen from 8% to 18% and after staff costs it is now our largest expense.

 Current (annual)